databricks-industry-solutions/oncology/README.md

 There are three notebooks in this package:

 1. `config`: Notebook for configuring the environment
-2. `entity-extraction`: Extract drugs, oncological entitities, assertion status and relationships and writes the data into Delta lake.
+2. `entity-extraction`: Extract drugs, oncological entities, assertion status and relationships and writes the data into Delta lake.
 3. `oncology-analytics`: Interactive analysis of the data.

 ## License